naomigracem/naomigracem/README.md

 - [Crazy8 Card Game (Java)](https://github.com/naomigracem/Crazy8Project)
   A console-based Java implementation of the classic Crazy8 card game.
 Players match cards by rank or suit, draw from the deck, and race to empty their hands.
 Includes deck shuffling and winner detection.

-## About Me

-- 🔭 I’m currently working on AI/ML and Java projects.
-- 🌱 I’m currently learning PyTorch, C & Enterprise Java Development.
-- 👯 I’m looking to collaborate on educational or AI/ML projects.
-- 💬 Ask me about java programming, AI/ML, or gaming!
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/naomimolokwu)
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy experimenting with machine learning models and thinking about game design!

 ### 🤳 Connect with me: